Chapter 2: Exploratory Data Analysis (EDA)

 4.0 11.5 12.0 13.5 14.0 14.5 16.0 16.5 18.0 20.0 21.0

 At times, two groups may have different numbers of observations but they may be similar in some ways and it may be appropriate to compare them.
 This comparison can be done in several ways but Q-Q plot is once such graph useful for such a comparison.
 The quantiles of the first batch is plotted against the quantiles of the second batch.
 A 45 degree \((Y=X)\) line is also drawn.
-If the points on a quantile-quantile plot fall along, or close to, the 45 degree line, then the two variables follow the same distribution; if they fall on a line parallel to the 45 degree line, the two variables follow similar distributions but one has a larger location parameter (say mean, or median) than the other; if the slope differs from the 45 degree line the variables have a similar distribution but have different scale parameters (say, standard deviations or F-spreads); if the plot is linear then the distributions of \(Y\) and \(X\) are different.
+If the points on a quantile-quantile plot fall along, or close to, the 45 degree line, then the two variables follow the same distribution; if they fall on a line parallel to the 45 degree line, the two variables follow similar distributions but one has a larger location parameter (say mean, or median) than the other; if the slope differs from the 45 degree line the variables have a similar distribution but may have a different standard deviation; if the plot is linear then the distributions of \(Y\) and \(X\) are different.

 Code